 It would be easier to demonstrate that on an example.

-- Find out what Insight object type is linked to the field “Affected Service”.
+- Find out what Insight object type is linked to the field “Affected Server”.
 In my case, it is object type “Host”, and I want to filter the report by host “Operating System”.

 - In Insight import settings, Object type attribute list, you have to find your needed object type and select attribute “Location” to be imported as a dimension.

-In my example, I have to find attribute “Operating System” for Object type “Host”
+In my example, I have to find the attribute “Operating System” for Object type “Host”

 Perform data import.
 You should have imported dimension “[Object type] Location”.
 Then you can start building the report.

 In the report, you may want to add “Object” dimension in the report rows.

 Then set Page filter by “Object type” = your object type (Host in my case) to get only needed objects in the report rows and also add dimension “[Object type] Location” to filter those objects also by attribute “Location”.

 In report columns, use the measure “Issues created” (Measures > Select members > Jira issues) to get the number of linked issues to those servers located in Madrid.

 See my example with object type “Host” and attribute “Operating system” = CentOS Linux.